 Note: you do not have to commit to all days – come when you can!

 Do you like to hike, bike, or ride your horse through unique and beautiful open spaces?
-Members of the Trail Patrol Program monitor trails, report incidents and emergencies, share park policies with trail users, and provide general park information to the public.
+Members of the Trail Patrol Program monitor trails, report trail user counts, maintenance needs, incidents, and emergencies, share park policies with trail users, and provide general park information to the public.
 Volunteers are asked to commit to patrolling at least 3 hours per month.

 San Dieguito Monthly Bird Count